GEDIH/AirBnB_clone_v2/README.md

 * create HTML response in Flask using a template
 * create dynamic template with Jinja2
 * display data from MySQL database in HTML

+## Requirements
+* All files compiled with Ubuntu 14.04 LTS
+* Documentation
+* Organized files in proper folders (i.e. CSS files should be in `styles` folder)
+* Python unit tests for all files
+* Use SQLAlchemy 1.2.x and MySQL 5.7
+* All files must be pep8 and shellcheck compliant

 ## File Descriptions
   **Note:** Below highlights only new file additions for Phase 2.
 For Phase 1 file descriptions, click [here](https://github.com/bchen528/AirBnB_clone_v1).